magomimmo/modern-cljs/doc/tutorial-14.md

 It's now time to fill the gap in the `deftemplate` call by adding the appropriate selector/transformation pairs.

-For a depth understanding of the CSS-like selectors accepted by `deftemplate`, you need to understand CSS selectors.
+For a deeper understanding of the CSS-like selectors accepted by `deftemplate`, you need to understand CSS selectors.
 You should know them even if you want to use [Domina][18] or [JQuery][19].
 So, even if we'd like to have a unified language all over the places, you can't avoid to learn a little bit of HTML, CSS and JS to use CLJ/CLJS.
 That's the life we have to live with.

-A selector in [Enlive][9] is almost identical to a corresponding CSS selector.
+A selector in [Enlive][9] is almost identical to the corresponding CSS selector.
 Generally speaking you just need to wrap the CSS selector inside a CLJ vector and prefix it with the colon `:` (i.e. keywordize the CSS selectors).